Techtonica/curriculum/web/bootstrap.md

 ### Motivation

-Bootstrap is a popular and easy-to-use front-end framework first released by Twitter.
+Bootstrap is a popular and easy-to-use front-end framework first released by Twitter (or X).
 Utilizing Bootstrap significantly reduces the amount of time spent styling your webpages, especially for mobile-development.

 **Example of working websites that have used bootstrap**